 Types of Credit Used - 10%

-What is a Good Credit Score for an Auto Loan?
+What is a good credit score for an auto loan?

-Should I Get Pre-approved for my Auto Loan?
+Should I get pre-approved for my auto loan?

 It's not a bad idea to get pre-approved for a car loan from a bank or credit union before even shopping at a dealership.
 A pre-approved offer guarantees that you have a loan to cover the cost of the car you want.
 It also makes for a nice bargaining chip at the dealership because they will know you are serious about buying a car and the dealer will want to make the sale.

 When it comes to car buying, your credit score plays a major role in the type of financing that's available to you.
 For people with a strong score, this works in your favor.
 You might be in the perfect position to obtain an auto loan.

-For those with lower scores or no credit, this may pose a bit of a challenge.
-But don't despair!
+For those with lower scores or no credit, this may pose a bit of a challenge, but don't despair!
 There are actionable steps you can take toward improving your score.
 The good news is that a properly managed auto loan (where you make timely payments) can improve your credit score moving forward.
 So once you secure an auto loan, you can work toward strengthening your credit history for your next car, truck, or recreational vehicle.